C

 Chinook salmon has a long, tapered body with a blue-green back, a silver sheen on their sides, and a white belly.

 • Chinook is the name of the indigenous peoples of the Pacific Northwest who speak the Chinookan language.
-Salmon is among the most important elements of their diet.
+Salmon are among the most important elements of their diet.

-• When the Chinook dies, the carcass provides a valuable source of energy and nutrients for other organisms.
-Studies have shown that their deaths improve the survival rates of newly hatched salmon.
+• When a Chinook dies, its carcass provides a valuable source of energy and nutrients for other organisms.
+Studies have shown that these nutrient inputs improve the survival rates of newly hatched salmon.

 • In some areas of the Pacific Northwest, the annual salmon run has traditionally been known as June hogs.